 Arguably the most famous arrondissement in Northern Paris, the 18th arrondissement encompasses the iconic district that is Montmartre.
-From the colossal domes of the Sacré Coeur Basilica to the racy cabaret nights at the Moulin Rouge, the 18th simply has it all!
+From the colossal domes of the Sacré-Coeur Basilica to the racy cabaret nights at the Moulin Rouge, the 18th simply has it all!
 This shabby-chic arrondissement was once home to some of the world’s greatest artists during the Belle Époque, and remains a popular choice if you’re looking for somewhere to live in Paris.
-Here are our top 3 addresses:
+Here are our top 3 places:

 Like the sound of this area?
 Check out our range of furnished rental apartments in the artistic 18th arrondissement.